4D-Game/Gamecontrol/docs/index.md

 # Gamecontrol

-The *Gamecontrol* repository contains the code for the Raspberry Pi wich controls the whole game.
+The *Gamecontrol* repository contains the code for the Raspberry Pi which controls the whole game.
 In the following this Raspberry Pi is called **Gamecontrol**.
 In addition the repository contains the code used to access the displays and play sounds.
-The Raspberry Pi wich runs this code is further called **Displaycontrol**.
+The Raspberry Pi which runs this code is further called **Displaycontrol**.

 ## Structure